practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

                      (string-from-range 97 122))))
 ```

-Here's the definition of string _char_set_ with Racket Scheme, an elegant construct, which doesn't need any user defined functions:
+Here's the definition of string _char_set_ with Racket Scheme, an elegant construct, which doesn't need any user-defined functions:

 ```
   (define char_set